d0u9/trilib/doc/log.md

 e.g. add `-DLOG_EN_FILE_LOG` option to gcc.
 It is due to the fact that this behavior affects each source files in your project.

-Another noticeable fact is that the thread implementation is variable.
+Another noticeable fact is that the thread implementation is variable according to the platform.
 In other word, besides `pthread` implementation, there exist some other thread libraries, such as Apple's Grand Central Dispatch(GCD).If you happen to use these libs.
 You should modify the `get_tid()` function.

 Print **PID** and **TID** is disabled by default, most of time, they are